 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-Research by the staff of the Department of Anesthesiology and Pain Medicine extends into realms well beyond the traditional academic structure.
+Research by the staff of the Department of Anesthesiology, Perioperative and Pain Medicine extends into realms well beyond the traditional academic structure.
 The cutting edge research within the department brings together Innovative basic science, translational clinical projects, and entrepreneurial work in care delivery while fostering interdisciplinary collaboration and innovation across multiple clinical specialties.
 Departmental staff also explore innovation in medical education for technical, clinical and communication skills using advanced simulation training.
 This research allows the Department to further its dedication to translating innovative research findings into the most advanced patient care.

 Faculty and researchers actively pursue both clinical and laboratory research projects at Boston Children's Hospital.
 Clinical research is performed within the operating rooms, intensive care units, and wards.
 Laboratory research is performed in the Anesthesia and Critical Care Laboratory at the John F. Enders Pediatric Research Laboratories.
 Fellows in all programs are encouraged to participate.
 To learn more about the clinical and laboratory-based research being conducted by the Department, please visit: